Magnification Calculations

 Example - Image Size

-This time you have been told that the actual size of what you are looking at is 400µwide and that the magnification is x50
+This time, you have been told that the actual size of what you are looking at is 400µm wide and that the magnification is x50.

 Magnification Equation for Image Size

-We have we need to wok it out and can just substitute into the equation.
+We now have everything we need to work out the answer and just need to substitute our values into the equation.

 Image Size = 0.4 x 50 = 2,000